-Traveling with a baby for the first time is an exciting milestone.
-Some parents with newborns, choose to put off extended travel (holidays, etc.) for a few weeks.
+Traveling with a baby on a plane for the first time is an exciting though sometimes frustrating experience.
+Some parents with newborns, often choose to put off traveling with a baby for the first few months.
 This gives mom time to fully recover and your baby time to acclimate to his/her new environment.

-Whenever you do start traveling with your baby, most will agree that it can be a challenge at first.
+When you do start traveling with your baby, most will agree it can be a challenge at first.
 Some infants travel very well and some do not.
-If your baby tolerates traveling well, consider yourself fortunate.
+If your baby tolerates travel well, consider yourself fortunate.

 7 Must-Know Tips For Traveling With A Baby: